A Coach for Conversation

 Watch the video below made by filmmaker Marieke Wijnen

-First stop: Binckhorst in the Hague.
-This industrial area close to the center of The Hague is being redeveloped into a mixed-use neighborhood since 2016.
+First stop: Binckhorst in The Hague.
+This industrial area close to the centre of The Hague is being redeveloped into a mixed-use neighbourhood since 2016.
 Team Binckhorst designed an office chair slash bed: "We are the Köppla Design Factory.
 We believe that everybody is able to imagine a certain future.
 They just need to be triggered to do this.
 And we are here to give them a little bit of help…" read more here.

 Stop 2: Pendrecht.
-A post-war neighborhood in the South of Rotterdam with 12 thousand inhabitants on only 1.22 square kilometers of land.
-The neighborhood is built in a green and spacious way, with much repetition in single-family residences and flat-buildings.
+A post-war neighbourhood in the South of Rotterdam with 12 thousand inhabitants on only 1.22 square kilometres of land.
+The neighbourhood is built in a green and spacious way, with much repetition in single-family residences and flat-buildings.
 Since young people started to leave the area because of low quality of residences, the neighbourhood has been problematic.
-As such a redevelopment plan has been designed in collaboration with local inhabitents.
+As such a redevelopment plan has been designed in collaboration with local inhabitants.
 It is aimed at differentiating the housing supply and at creating a strong social mix of self-reliant and vulnerable residents.
 Team Pendrecht made a plan for Energy Works, a company looking to create future jobs, together with students, entrepreneurs and teachers from the Energy Dock.
 Read their blog about Energy Works here

 The Mixed-Classroom does not allow its participants to sit back and enjoy the ride.
 Rather, they are invited to imagine, reflect and create.
 It proved useful for policymakers and students to work on something tangible.
 Through the focus on a place like post-war neighbourhoods the teams were forced to imagine how broader societal developments - like the energy transition - may play out in such a concrete setting.
 Teams developed richer ideas and deeper analyses as they started to think through all the social and practical implications of social and technical developments.
 In doing so, they were also triggered to think about what is possible and desirable in the future and how this creates new possibilities for an intervention.